ulyanovn/react-native-day-picker/README.md

 # react-native-day-picker

-react-native-day-picker is a simple calendar which allows you to select date range.
+react-native-day-picker is a simple calendar which allows you select date range.
 Suites for android and ios.

 ![Demo gif](https://github.com/ivanchenko/react-native-day-picker/blob/master/example-day-picker.gif?raw=true)